Skip to main content

 • Generated responses (patient and clinician summaries)

-• Research citations and literature content
+• Research citations, clinical guideline references, and literature content

 Even your webhook URL is not stored — only a truncated hash is kept for operational metrics.